Skip to content ↓

 At Key Stage 4 students follow a linear approach at GCSE.
 100% of their final grade is achieved in Year 11, where they will sit three papers.

-Paper 2 is a study of a 2nd religion: Judaism.
-Students study in depth key beliefs and teachings, practices, acts of worship, festivals celebrated and how beliefs held affect the lives of both reform and orthodox Jews.
+Component 3 is based on the study of a 2nd world religion: Judaism.
+This paper is worth 25% of the overall marks.
+Students study in depth key beliefs and teachings, practices, acts of worship, festivals and how beliefs held affect the lives of both reform and orthodox Jews.

 There is no coursework in GCSE RE therefore exam preparation is a permanent and ongoing aspect of all lessons.